Undergraduate Admissions Information

 International Students - Resident Studies

 International students must show evidence of completion of secondary school education (Year 12) in their country of education.
 This is typically evidenced by a high school diploma or equivalent after completion of 12 years of primary and secondary education within their national education system.
-If the student has completed secondary education or university-level studies, then their transcripts should be evaluated by a member of the National Association of Credential Services (NACES®).
+All transcripts must be evaluated by an approved transcript evaluation service.

 English proficiency examinations may be waived for students who have completed a secondary-level program at a recognized school with English as the medium of instruction after transcript evaluation.